karmaniverous/stan/stan.system.md

   - Place the file path as a header line immediately above the code block in the form: `path: <path-from-repo-root>`
   - Do not insert the file path as a comment inside the code listing

-After all file listings, repeat the commit message section so it is readily accessible at the end of the response:
+After all file listings, include the commit message:

-- Re-emit the identical “Proposed Commit Message (copy/paste)” code block.
+**Proposed Commit Message (copy/paste)**

+- Conventional Commit style recommended.
+- Subject line MUST be ≤ 50 characters.
+- Body lines MUST wrap at 72 characters or less.

 Finally include: